Human Papillomavirus Viruses (HPV)

 No. The vaccine is a method of prevention that protects against the HPVs that cause 70% of cervical cancers and against the HPVs that cause 90% of ano-genital warts.
 Cervical cancer screening is the only way of detecting abnormal cells in the cervix that could later turn cancerous.
 Screening tests are unnecessary before the onset of sexual activity and rarely before the age of 21.

 Québec’s HPV vaccination program is offered to girls in Grade 4.
 Girls who did not receive the vaccine in Grade 4 can receive it free of charge in Secondary 3.
 Other girls under the age of 18 can be vaccinated free of charge by making an appointment at a CLSC or with their doctor and will need to receive three doses over a period of six months.

 The vaccine is free for younger girls if they are at high risk of HPV infection and for women between the ages of 18 and 26 who are immunosuppressed or HIV positive.

 Women age 18 years or older who have not initiated vaccination must pay the cost of the vaccine if they wish to receive it.

 At the start of the program, the vaccine was solely intended to prevent cervical cancer, and so was given to girls only.
-Since that time, many scientific studies show that the vaccine protects boys against condylomas and against a form of cancer of the anus associated with HPVs.
+Since that time, many scientific studies show that the vaccine also protects boys against condylomas and against a form of cancer of the anus associated with HPVs.
 We don’t yet know if vaccinating males prevents cervical cancer in their female partners, but vaccinating a large portion of the female population results in fewer cases of condylomas for males.
 Canadian experts do recommend vaccinating boys against HPVs, but this is not free of charge in the majority of provinces, including Québec.